Upper Eyelid Surgery for Men Fort Lauderdale

 Upper Eyelid surgery in men can have a rejuvenating effect on a man’s overall appearance, improving confidence in social settings and in the workplace.
 Loose and droopy upper eyelid skin suggest a fatigued and tired appearance.
 There has been an increase in the number of men seeking upper eyelid surgery, due to the fact the business world is becoming more competitive and men are working longer.

-With more men seeking a refreshed look, Dr. Felder now performs more male surgery than in the past.
+With more men seeking a refreshed look, Dr. Felder now performs more male surgery in his Fort Lauderdale plastic surgery facility than in the past.
 Men make up approximately 25% of all of Dr. Felder’s eyelid surgery.
 We have all seen male actors undergo cosmetic surgery with very telltale signs, many of which are very unflattering.
 Dr. Felder makes it a strong point to have his male patients look natural after surgery which he feels can be accomplished and is an absolute necessity.
 The key is to maintain masculine eyelid characteristics.

 Cosmetic eyelid surgery, also known as blepharoplasty, in men is very similar as it is in women, but with some alterations.
 The elimination of overhanging upper eyelid skin and the contouring of the bulging fat pad near the medial aspect of the upper eyelid are common to both men and women.
 However, the goals of a male patient differ in some respects from female patients.